ThatDeveloperDad/system-framework/docs/UsingTheIFX.md

 In that json snippet, the "SomeSecret" node value is "EXT:SQLDb:ConnectionString".
 When the Module's Options object is constructed, the code knows to check the ambient Configuration object for the "SQLDb:ConnectionString" setting, which could be imported from Environment Vars, a Secret Store, or whatever.

+And that's the basic idea.

+## Things I've not gotten to yet

+### Type Caching
+I might set up a TypeCache service in the Utilities collection, if only to cut down on some of the Reflection that has to happen when instantiating Modules and Dependencies.
+There's a good bit of Assembly Scanning going on, and if I can set things up so that it only has to happen once when the app Starts, that'll make me pretty happy.

 ### More Interaction Kinds, and More Component Behaviors